mikyk10/esp32_wsepaper5in65_photoframe/README.md

 ## Disclaimer

-This is a currently-under-development-PoC-project.
-I am not taking any responsibility of any damage of using this code, PCB design. technical support for building this.
+This project is a currently-under-development-PoC-project.
+It is not production ready state Some code is crude and a lot of work still should be done.
+So use of this artifact is at your own risk.
+You may optionally use Li-Po battery cell which must be properly handled or it may explode, cause serious damages to you.
+Please be sure what is going to happen before doing anything with battery and its peripherals.

-I provide above information as a reference for building a designing PCB, program code.
+I provide those information as a reference for building a designing PCB, program code.
 Using them in your project may require some research of one's own, potentially fixing any issues or design flaws if they exist.
-I do not guarantee you this repository can satisfy 100% of your needs.

-This project uses Li-Po battery cell which must be properly handled or it may explode, cause serious damages to you.
-Please know what you're going to do before doing anything with it.

-### Tips

-The MCU has a red power status LED which constantly eats about 0000mA, shortens the battery life.
-It's directly connected to VCC so it must be physically removed if want to disable it.
-You can break off the LED using a plier.
-Be sure not to damage any other component.